kristopolous/music-explorer/readme.md

 A set of tools for exploring music surrounding yt-dlp and mpv (although that is configurable)

-There's also a way to navigate and control the music that uses tmux, notion, and a usb foot pedal, really.
+There's also a way to navigate and control the music that uses lua and optionally things like usb foot pedals or MIDI controllers, really.
 I also use an arduino with an LCD display for the tracks, that  code is in there too.
-You should have id3v2 and amixer if you want to do that one.
+These are all optional and the tools work seamlessly with or without them, whether you are connected or not connected to the internet.

 Additionally there's music-discovery navigation tools that involve discogs, search engine apis, soundcloud, archive.org, youtube, and bandcamp.
 That one is done in python and has a web-interface (the code isn't here yet).
 Hopefully I'll get it cleaned up and presentable.